About MAA's Qurban Program

 Typically, each share yields between 15-20kgs of meat, depending on the type of animal and country where the Qurban is conducted.
 This meat is distributed to over 5-7 families in need.

 Qs.
 What day will the Qurban be performed?

 Qurbani will take place on the first, second, and third days of Eid.
 It is advisable to donate your Qurban as soon as you can and no later than the third day of Eid [13th Dhul Hijjah] before Maghrib.

 Qs.
 Is there an admin fee included in the Qurban pricing?

-To ensure we continue to maintain the highest quality Qurban practices, a low admin fee is necessary to cover the cost of staff, slaughter, distribution and in case of Canned Qurban the packing and transportation.
+To ensure we continue to maintain the highest quality Qurban practices, a low admin fee is necessary to cover the cost of staff, slaughter, distribution, etc.

 Qs.
 How do you select who to distribute the Qurban to?

 In every country that we conduct Qurban in, it is distributed to the most vulnerable people; this includes widows, orphans, the elderly, internally displaced persons, and the poor.

 Qs.
 Which countries will MAA be distributing Qurban in 2023?

 This year, our Qurban program will cover Yemen, Uganda, Tanzania, Chad, Palestine, Pakistan, India, Indonesia, Malawi, Kenya, Democratic Republic of Congo, Bangladesh, and for the refugees from Syria and the Rohingya community.